Rules of procedures for hearings

 - The discipline finding letter will be sent to the accused student within ten (10) business days of the hearing.
 Records of all disciplinary actions are educational records maintained in the Office of Community Standards.

-The sexual and interpersonal violence hearing web page can provide more information related to hearings involving allegations of sexual and interpersonal violence.
+The sexual and interpersonal violence web page can provide more information related to hearings involving allegations of sexual and interpersonal violence.